What are you doing about the increased traffic this commercial center may cause?

 This is exactly why responsible planning is critical.
 According to the City of Venice’s 2030 plan, in less than eight years (2030), there will be more than 6,000 homes within North Venice.
 Planning for this type of growth is paramount.

-All of those residents will need grocery, shopping and dining options on the eastern side of Interstate 75 – nearer to their homes.
-Otherwise, traffic will be felt at the two existing Publix shopping plazas, both inside with crowded isles and long checkout lines and outside with parking and roadway congestion.
+Without a grocery store east of I-75, traffic will be felt at the two existing Publix shopping plazas, both inside with crowded isles and long checkout lines and outside with parking and roadway congestion.